Diaspore Unveiled: The Chameleon Gemstone's Mystique and Allure

 How can you tell if diaspore is real?

-You can tell if a diaspore is real by examining if it changes colour under incandescent light - if it does not change, it is likely to be an authentic diaspore.
-Lab grown stones also have similar Refractive Index, Gravity, Hardness and heat transfer properties as natural stones.
+You can tell if a diaspore is real by examining if it changes colour under incandescent light—an expected colour change is a key indicator of genuine diaspore.
+If it does not change, it is likely to be an authentic diaspore.
+Lab-grown stones also have similar Refractive Index, Gravity, Hardness and heat transfer properties as natural stones.

-Dazzling Diaspore gemstones reveal their true beauty through the stunning colour-changing effects due to their pleochroic properties and the presence of impurities such as iron, manganese, titanium, and chromium.
+Dazzling Diaspore gemstones reveal their true beauty through stunning colour-changing effects, driven by their pleochroic properties and the presence of impurities such as iron, manganese, titanium, and chromium.
+For more details, the trace elements interact with the crystal structure to influence how light is absorbed and reflected.
+At the same time, pleochroism causes the gemstone to display different colours when viewed from various angles, resulting in the remarkable colour change.